poojakp/Team-Titans-Go/README.md

 ### Other IBM technology used

 **Additional IBM AI services**
-- [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) - is employed in the app to analyse user inputs, such as text responses to mental health assessments or conversations with the virtual assistant.
+- [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) - is intergated in the app to analyse user inputs, such as text responses to mental health assessments.
 By extracting key information like sentiment, emotions, and intent from users' responses, NLU allows the app to better understand the user's current mental state and provide personalized recommendations.
-For instance, if the system detects signs of stress or anxiety in a user's message, it can suggest calming exercises or connect them with relevant resources.
+For instance, if the system detects signs of stress or anxiety in a user's assessment, it can suggest calming exercises or connect them with relevant resources (NGO or other local communities).

-- [Speech to Text](https://cloud.ibm.com/catalog/services/speech-to-text) - enables users in remote areas to interact with the app using voice commands, which is especially helpful for those with limited literacy or difficulty typing.
+- [Speech to Text](https://cloud.ibm.com/catalog/services/speech-to-text) - enables users in remote areas to interact with the app using voice commands, which is especially helpful for those with limited literacy or difficulty in typing.
 The app transcribes users' spoken words into text, allowing for seamless communication.
 This feature improves accessibility and ease of use, particularly for older adults or users unfamiliar with typing in their regional language.

 - [Text to Speech](https://cloud.ibm.com/catalog/services/text-to-speech) - is used to convert written content, such as mental health resources, educational articles, and conversational responses from the virtual assistant, into spoken language.
 This feature is particularly useful for users who prefer auditory content or have reading difficulties.
 It makes the app more accessible by providing a voice interface for users who may want to listen to information or instructions rather than read them, enhancing user engagement in remote, low-literacy communities.